“It’s not what you said, it’s how you said it.”

 How you said it: You’re surprised at this chick’s response and by the looks of it, you’re not sure what she meant, so your first instinct is to go full-on bitch mode.

-How they phrased it: Shaken after reading a text; deciding to go full bitch mode, but also no
+How they phrased it: Shaken after reading a text; deciding to go full bitch mode, but also not sure about going that route.

 This is another example of another kind of misunderstanding.